DevExpress-Examples/deprecated-wpf-pivot-grid-connect-to-an-olap-cube-net6/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Pivot Grid for WPF -  Bind a PivotGrid to an OLAP Cube (.NET 6.0)
+# WPF Pivot Grid -  Bind a PivotGrid to an OLAP Cube (.NET 6.0)
 This example demonstrates how to bind Pivot Grid to an MS OLAP cube.

 <!-- default file list -->